ntheile/nigiri/readme.md

 ```
 docker ps | grep nigiri
 ```
 4. Now boot up the extensions.
-This will start mempool, btcpay server, lnd, and core lightning in the nigiri docker network.
+This will start mempool, btcpay backend, lnd, and core lightning in the nigiri docker network.
 If alice (lnd), or bob (cln), do not start up automatically or keep looping, just manually start them after the deps are loaded.
 ```
 docker compose up -d
 ```